Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/02-super_sampling_rate_fir/DualStreamSSR/README.md

     output_port out[16]; // 8 columns, 2 streams per kernel
 ```

 The constructor takes charge of the next operations.
 The first operation is to create the kernels; the complete grid of 8x8 kernels is defined within a nested loop.
-Because template parameters must be constant, there are two parts in the inner loop, one for `(DiscardSample, SwapRead) = (true, false)` and the other for `(DiscardSample, SwapRead) = (false, false)`
+Because template parameters must be constant, there are two parts in the inner loop, one for `(DiscardSample, SwapRead) = (true, false)` and the other for `(DiscardSample, SwapRead) = (false, false)`.

 The source and header locations are then defined for the AI Engine.
 The location of the first AI Engine in each row must also be constrained to facilitate the placer work.
 To shorten the place time by a few seconds, you can constrain the core location.
-A single one is necessary because all the others will be constrained by the **cascade** connection.
+A single one is necessary because all the others are constrained by the **cascade** connection.

 All the kernels need to discard a specific number of elements.
-In this dual-stream implementation this is handled by the kernel itself.
-To be sure that this is correctly done, the instantiation line can be extracted from the AI Engine source code.
+In this dual-stream implementation, this is handled by the kernel itself.
+To ensure that this is correctly done, the instantiation line can be extracted from the AI Engine source code.
 Navigate to `Emulation-AIE/Work/aie/`.
-In this directory all the AI Engines used in the design have their own directory.
+In this directory, all the AI Engines used in the design have their own directory.
 Open the first one: `cd 23_0/src`, and look at the source code.
 The instantiation of the kernel can be viewed:

 ```C++
 // Declare Kernel objects and external arrays